moderndatacompany/dataos.info/docs/resources/cluster/bi_tools/powerbi/using_odbc_driver/index.md

       </div>
     </center>

-7.Click OK to save your DSN.
+7. Click OK to save your DSN.

+!!!
+Info "Note"
-> 📌 Note: If you encounter any error in setting up the connection, please check DataOS url, validity of API key and try again or contact your administrator.
+    If you encounter any error in setting up the connection, please check DataOS url, validity of API key and try again or contact your administrator.

 ## Access DataOS on Power BI